QC — What are Qubits in Quantum computing?

 The system grows exponentially.
 64-Qubits has

 basis vectors.
 The biggest US lottery jackpot was 1.6 billion dollars.
 Two to the power of 64 is about winning the biggest lottery 30 billion times.
-With 64-qubits, we can encode and manipulate a lot of data using these billion-billion coefficients (dimensions).
+With 64-qubits, we can encode and manipulate data using these billion-billion coefficients (dimensions).
 Qubits win round two.

 Increasing the qubits linearly, we expand the information capacity exponentially.

 When qubits are measured, the capacity is no different from bits.
 It’s extremely tricky to design algorithms under this constraint.
+In addition, how can we load an exponential number of coefficients into a superposition state?
+These constraints restrict what type of algorithms will see performance breakthroughs in quantum computing.
 We have a turbocharged concept but the way to do things are awkward.
 We will come back to this later.

 Now, we understand the Qubits, the equivalent of bits in the classical computer but far more powerful.
 In a classical computer, we have +, -, ×, ÷ operators to manipulate bits.
 Quantum computers have none of them.
 So how do we manipulate qubits?
 This will be answered in the following article.